Skip to main content

 popd

-Point the ELP_EQWALIZER_PATH environment variable to the path returned above:
+Point the EQWALIZER_DIR environment variable to the path of the eqwalizer_support directory:

 cargo build --release